espocrm/documentation/docs/development/metadata/client-defs.md

 ## menu

+Top-right menu for views (list, detail, edit, etc.).

 ## relationshipPanels

+Parameters to be applied for specific relationship panels.

 ## sidePanels

+Definitions of side-panels for views (list, detail, edit, etc.).

 ## bottomPanels

+Definitions of bottom-panels for views (list, detail, edit, etc.).

 ## additionalLayouts

+Additionals layouts for a scope.

 ## massActionList

+Mass actions.

 ## checkAllResultMassActionList

+Mass actions available when selecting all recults.

 ## massActionDefs

+Defenitions for mass actions.

 ## iconClass

+A scope icon class.

 Example: `"fas fa-chess-king"`